TheodoreGisis/Dijkstra_Algorithm/README.md

    <img width="160" height="230" src="https://github.com/TheodoreGisis/Dijkstra_Algorithm/blob/main/Graph/Distances.jpg" >
    </p>

-   2) We are making an array that hold the information,if the node is visited or no.We initialize all nodes as not visited  except from the source node,in our case 0.
+   2) We are making an array that hold the information, if the node is visited or no. We initialize all nodes as not visited  except from the source node, in our case 0.

    <p align="center">
    <img width="690" height="430" src="https://github.com/TheodoreGisis/Dijkstra_Algorithm/blob/main/Graph/Viseted_array.jpg" >
    </p>

-   3) Next we check for the minimun distance.After finding it, update the distance and the visited array.
+   3) Next we check for the minimum distance.
+After finding it, update the distance and the visited array.

    <p align="center">
    <img width="710" height="430" src="https://github.com/TheodoreGisis/Dijkstra_Algorithm/blob/main/Graph/Distance_1.jpg" >